KennthShang/PhaBOX/README.md

 ## Quick install
 *Note*: we suggest you to install all the package using conda (both [miniconda](https://docs.conda.io/en/latest/miniconda.html) and [Anaconda](https://anaconda.org/) are ok).

 After cloning this respository, you can use anaconda to install the **websever.yaml**.
 This will install all packages you need with cpu mode.
-The command is: `conda env create -f websever.yaml -n phasuit`
+The command is: `conda env create -f websever.yaml -n phabox`

 ### Prepare the database and environment
 Due to the limited size of the GitHub, we zip the database.
-Before using phasuit, you need to unpack them using the following commands.
+Before using phabox, you need to unpack them using the following commands.

 1. When you use PhaBOX at the first time
 ```